SK Innovation fuels LG Chem feud with EV battery patent lawsuit

 A source with direct knowledge of the matter said there was concern the lawsuits could weaken local battery makers at a time of heightened global competition.
 Those worries meant the government may act as mediator to secure a swift resolution, the source said, requesting anonymity due to the sensitivity of the matter.

-SK Innovation also said it plans to file a separate U.S. lawsuit against LG Electronics Inc (066570.KS), another affiliate of LG Group, claiming unauthorized patent use in EV battery production.
+SK Innovation also said it plans to file a separate U.S. lawsuit against LG Electronics Inc, another affiliate of LG Group, claiming unauthorised patent use in EV battery production.

 LG Chem makes battery cells in the U.S. state of Michigan, which LG Electronics uses to make finished batteries nearby.

-SK Innovation, South Korea’s biggest oil refiner, is a latecomer to an EV battery market led by LG Chem and Samsung SDI Co Ltd (006400.KS) as well as Japan’s Panasonic Corp (6752.T).
-It started mass production in 2012 with customers including Germany’s Daimler AG (DAIGn.DE) and Volkswagen AG (VOWG_p.DE).
+SK Innovation, South Korea’s biggest oil refiner, is a latecomer to an EV battery market led by LG Chem and Samsung SDI Co Ltd as well as Japan’s Panasonic Corp.
+It started mass production in 2012 with customers including Germany’s Daimler AG and Volkswagen AG.

 Reporting by Heekyong Yang and Ju-min Park; Editing by Christopher Cushing and Jane Wardell